tetriseffect/Moshify/README.md

 The focus of this project was twofold:

--Gain experience taking a design mockup and building it using HTML/CSS
+-Building a website from a design mockup.
 -Implementing best practices for accessibility on the web (contrast ratios, screen reader compatibility, etc).